Best Fishing Pliers For Freshwater & Saltwater Anglers 2022

 Features To Look For In Fishing Pliers

-Material - We like to see high-grade aluminum and stainless steel.
+Material - We like to see high-grade aluminum and stainless steel, or titanium, but titanium is less common (and typically more expensive).
 Brands that use shoddy materials for the main body of their fishing pliers aren’t the types of companies that put great detail and care into the supporting components, like springs and spring bearings.
 Furthermore, aluminum and steel can handle the tension of your hands constricting on the handles without warping over time.
+The only caveat is that you need to ensure the aluminum is aircraft grade or it runs the risk of bending and warping over time.

 Durability - This is where material heavily indicates how long you’ll have these pliers.
 If your spring or spring bearings aren’t good quality, but the primary material is stainless steel, then you’ll be on the fast track to having a useless set of stainless steel pliers.
 Durability comes from brand dependability, and quality materials from tip to grip.
 Titanium and stainless steel offer the most durability but aircraft-grade aluminum is close behind.